gomlx/gomlx/README.md

 It is also incredibly flexible, and easy to extend and try non-conventional ideas: use it to experiment with new optimizer ideas, complex regularizers, funky multi-tasking, etc.

-Documentation is kept up-to-date (if it is not well documented, it is as if the code is not there) and error messages are useful and try to make it easy to solve issues.
+Documentation is kept up-to-date (if it is not well documented, it is as if the code is not there) and error messages are useful (always with a stack-trace) and try to make it easy to solve issues.
 </div>

-**GoMLX is still under development, and should be considered experimental.**
+**GoMLX is still evolving, and should be considered experimental.** There are occasional changes, but mostly it has just been adding new functionality.

 ## 🗺️ Overview